 I love the grill.
+I also love this Grilled Prosciutto Wrapped Asparagus.
 If we can use it every night for dinner as well as lunch too on the weekends I’m incredibly happy.
-Not only do I like all the foods I make on the grill but I feel like I eat healthier overall.
+Not only do I like all the foods I make on the grill but I just feel like I eat healthier overall.
 I like meals where I can cook everything outside and I’m not running in and outside repeatedly.
 If I can do all the prep ahead of time is just an added bonus.

 Just before I placed them on the grill I brushed the side I was laying on the grill with a little bit of EVOO.